TMIT Consulting's name stems from the Zen quote:

 Getting the "CDS Five Rights" Right

-Dr. Osheroff introduced the "CDS Five Rights" in the 2009 CDS guidebook.
+Dr. Osheroff first published the "CDS Five Rights" in the 2009 CDS guidebook.
 This now widely used framework asserts that, in order to measurably improve targeted outcomes, you must get the right information to the right people in the right formats through the right channels at the right times.
 CMS recommends this framework as a best practice approach to improving care processes and outcomes.

 Though the principle is straightforward, configuring care to get all these dimensions right takes a rigorous approach and effective collaboration.